Crimes of Violence in Colorado: A Results-Driven Defense Approach

 Types of Violent Crime Cases We Handle

-The attorneys at MBS Law have extensive experience representing clients that have been accused of crimes of violence in Colorado.
-Some of the most common charges we see are the following:
+Our Denver violent crime lawyers have extensive experience representing clients in Colorado.
+Some of the most common charges we see include:

 • Murder (first-degree / second-degree)